-Because every page of the Shortcuts Way For Life is directed to contain actual words and/or actions that produce faster results, let us use the tool of politics as the vehicle for delivery.
+Because every page of the Shortcuts Way of Living is directed to contain actual words and/or actions that produce faster results, let us use the tool of politics as the vehicle for delivery.
 Let's look at four of the more influential moments of a given twenty-year period.
 If you feel that any of these event-filled circumstances has had an impact on your life, you're more likely to understand the value and power of the magic you can -- and some of you will -- tap into within this very document.
 Emotion is always the gasoline between desire and achievement.

 President Clinton's failure to stop Osama Bin Laden was matched by the failure of President Bush to stop Osama Bin Laden, and you can choose which to focus on.